 Asparagus fern is an evergreen perennial plant.
 It is able to mound forming, sending off more fern leaves each year while the older ones increase in size.

 Ideal locations for Asparagus fern in the garden include four season gardens, in shaded or wooded areas where it can be difficult to grow other plants, and helping to fill in the mid-ground areas as ground cover or as border plants.

 As a natural wooded area plant, Asparagus Densiflorus is able to tolerate a wide range of light conditions, preferring indirect sunlight to shaded spots.

 It does need rich soil though, with plenty of organic matter in the soil to feed off of.
 Plant your asparagus firm in a rich, well-drained soil, but remember to keep it well watered.

 Asparagus Densiflorus grows well in USDA hardiness zones 9-11 in the United States, mainly because its roots can die off if it drops below 50°F (10°C) during the winter.
-The plant can be grown outdoors in the summer only as it belongs to UK hardiness group H1C.
+In Britaian, the plant can be grown outdoors in the summer only, as it belongs to UK hardiness group H1C.